 Meanwhile, melamine continues to crop up in the oddest places, as reported by nutritionist Marion Nestle in her excellent food safety blog.

 This story originally appeared in Plenty in October 2008.
-The article was added to MNN.com in October 2009.
+The article was added to MNN.co.